RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	mkdir ModeTask

-Copy the entire contents of the MODE-TASK Scripts in to the MODE-TASK directory.
+Copy the entire contents of the MODE-TASK Scripts into the MODE-TASK directory.

 Within this directory create a folder called **Tutorial:**